group-nn-at-icmab-csic/WorMe/documentation/worme_manual.md

 ### Image processing panel

-After setting the scale, WorMe shows the image processing panel, shown in the image below.
+After setting the scale, WorMe shows the image processing panel, shown in Figure 4 below.
 In it, the user determines the modifications that will be done to all images.

 The aim of this panel is to isolate each worm as a binary object.
 This means applying the right filters until the background is black and the worms are white and separate from each other, and there are no other white areas.
 The white area is also known as a mask.

 <div align="center"> <img src="images/use_of_the_program/WM_processing.png" alt="Image Processing Panel" width="65%">

-_Figure 5: Image processing panel, with (1) Filters, (2) the main panel, (3) Processings and (4) Image Properties_
+_Figure 4: Image processing panel, with (1) Filters, (2) the main panel, (3) Processings and (4) Image Properties_
 </div>

 The panel consists of four sections: